-Figure 12 : Posterior distribution of the perception threshold S (left) and the starting date t∗ (right) of the historical period with Binomial model D* (1500-2020 period; Rhône river at Beaucaire).
-The solid vertical lines represent the maxpost estimate of the parameter for each of the models and the black dashed lines represent the reference values (threshold S = 9000 m3/s; starting date t* = 1500)

 Discussion

-Main results on the 1816-2020 period
+Main findings on the 1816-2020 period

-By using the probabilistic models described in section 2 on an artificially degraded sample whose characteristics are well known, it is possible to assess the impact of poorly knowing the perception threshold S and the length n of the historical period on the estimation of extreme quantiles.
-The results show that a poor knowledge of the perception threshold has a greater impact than a poor knowledge of the historical period length.
-Even if the maxpost estimates of the perception threshold for models B and D are close to the true value (9000 m3/s), the uncertainty resulting from the determination of the threshold propagates to and has a strong impact on quantiles uncertainty.
-On the other hand, the estimation of the historical period length in the case of model C is also quite imprecise, but this has little impact on the uncertainty of the results when compared with those of model A. The comparison of model A, for which only the number of exceedances of the perception threshold is known, with model E, for which the discharge of historical floods is known within an uncertainty interval, demonstrated the value of reconstructing the discharge of each historical flood.
+By using the probabilistic models described in section 2 on an artificially degraded sample whose characteristics are well known, it is possible to assess the impact of limited knowledge of the perception threshold S and the length n of the historical period on the estimation of extreme quantiles.
+The results show that poor knowledge of the perception threshold has a greater impact than poor knowledge of the historical period length.
+Even if the maxpost estimates of the perception threshold for models B and D are close to the true value (9000 m3/s), the uncertainty resulting from determining the threshold has a strong impact on quantiles uncertainty.
+Furthermore, the estimation of the historical period length in the case of model C is also quite imprecise, but this has little impact on the uncertainty of the results when compared with those of model A. The comparison of model A, for which only the number of exceedances of the perception threshold is known, with model E, for which the discharge of historical floods is known within an uncertainty interval, demonstrated the value of reconstructing the discharge of each historical flood.

 Finally, the results on the 1816-2020 period suggest that the quantiles uncertainty may be underestimated when the perception threshold and the historical period length are unduly considered to be perfectly known.
-The models proposed in this paper allow to account for an imperfect knowledge when estimating extreme quantiles.
+The models proposed in this paper allow us to account for imperfect knowledge when estimating extreme quantiles.

-Main results on the 1500-2020 period
+Main findings on the 1500-2020 period

-Application of the Binomial model D to a mixed sample with discharge estimate of AMAX values on the systematic 1816-2020 period and a collection of 13 historical floods from 1500 to 1815 allows taking into consideration the uncertainty around the perception threshold S and the historical period length.
+Application of the Binomial model D to a mixed sample with discharge estimate of AMAX values on the systematic 1816-2020 period and a collection of 13 historical floods from 1500 to 1815 allows the uncertainty around the perception threshold S and the historical period length to be considered.
 Priors of model D were refined, in order to have a more realistic assessment of threshold S and the starting date t* of the historical period.
 This refined model, called model D*, gives the following results:

-• Despite the fact that the available AMAX flood series on the 1816-2020 period is really long (205 years), it is possible to reduce the uncertainty of the flood quantiles (Figure 11) by adding information of 13 exceedances of a threshold S = 9000 m3/s during three additional centuries (period 1500-1815);
+• Despite the fact that the available AMAX flood series on the 1816-2020 period is really long (205 years), it is possible to reduce the uncertainty of the flood quantiles (Figure 7a) by adding information of 13 exceedances of a threshold S = 9000 m3/s during three prior centuries (period 1500-1815) and prior knowledge about S and t*;

-• The refinement of the prior distributions on the threshold S and the starting date t*, with model D*, gives a more precise assessment of flood quantiles than with model D. Posterior standard deviation (expressed in %) of Q1000 quantile decreases from 11% to 8% (Table 2).
+• The refinement of the prior distributions on the threshold S and the starting date t*, with model D*, gives a more precise assessment of flood quantiles than with model D (Figure 7a).
+Posterior standard deviation (expressed in %) of Q1000 quantile decreases from 11% to 8% (Table 3).
 In both cases, considering the perception threshold S as being uncertain has much more impact on the uncertainty of the results than considering a lack of knowledge about the length of the historical period;